 \section{A Randomized Approach}

-We recast the nonlinear least squares problem as a stochastic optimization problem using randomization to drastically reduce the number of large linear systems to solve in (\ref{NonResidual}) and (\ref{eq:Jacobiancomp}).
+We recast the nonlinear least squares problem as a stochastic optimization problem using randomization to drastically reduce the number of large linear system solves in (\ref{NonResidual}) and (\ref{eq:Jacobiancomp}).
 The columns of $\MB=[\Vb_1,\cdots,\Vb_{n_{s}}]$ are source terms, and we refer to any linear combination of these sources as a simultaneous source.
-Simultaneous random sources, $\MB \Vw$, with $\Vw \in \mathbb{R}^{n_s}$ a random vector, have been used in several areas \cite{Beasley, MortonOber, NeelamaniKrohnKrebRombDeffAnd,HabeChunHerr2012}.
-In this section, we introduce the concept of \emph{simultaneous optimized sources and detectors} to improve the rate of convergence of the optimization and the quality of the inverse solution.
+Simultaneous random sources, $\MB \randsrc$, with $\randsrc \in \mathbb{R}^{n_s}$ a random vector, have been used in several areas \cite{Beasley, MortonOber, NeelamaniKrohnKrebRombDeffAnd,HabeChunHerr2012}.
+In this section, we introduce the concept of \emph{optimized simultaneous sources and detectors} to improve the rate of convergence of the optimization and the quality of the inverse solution.